Generating attraction image...

 - Established in 1822, Recoleta Cemetery was originally a garden and monastery, making it one of the oldest cemeteries in Buenos Aires and a significant historical site.

-- The cemetery spans over 14 acres and contains more than 4,500 vaults, many of which are still owned by prominent Argentine families, showcasing the country's rich history and culture.
+- The cemetery spans over 14 acres and contains more than 4,500 vaults, many of which are adorned with intricate carvings and statues, reflecting the wealth and status of the families interred there.

 - Recoleta Cemetery is considered one of the most beautiful cemeteries in the world, attracting tourists and locals alike who come to admire its artistic and historical significance.